anynines/a9s-kubernetes-training/website/README.md

 ## Internal Contributors

-If you are an employee with write access to this repository you can use [gitflow](https://github.com/petervanderdoes/gitflow-avh) to automate the prefix and merging of your branches.
+If you are an employee with write access to this repository you can use [gitflow](https://github.com/petervanderdoes/gitflow-avh) with [git_flow_hooks](https://github.com/avarteqgmbh/git_flow_hooks) to automate the prefix and merging of your branches.

 ```
   cd repo_name